elixirschool/elixirschool/lessons/advanced/gen-stage.md

   end
 ```

-We should fetch our dependencies and compile before go much further:
+We should fetch our dependencies and compile before going much further:

 ```shell
 $ mix do deps.get, compile